 $2500.
 (Based on single occupancy)

-NOTE: International airfare, airport transfers gratuities, beverages other than water with meals, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.
+NOTE: International airfare, Omani visa, airport transfers, gratuities, beverages, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.

 Muscat, Oman is well served by flights to other Gulf countries, Europe and Asia.
 There is an early morning flight from Abu Dhabi which is the ideal flight for those who are adding Oman extension to Socotra journey.